John McLeay Sr.: Later life

 Following his retirement, McLeay served as Chairman of McLeay Brothers Ltd. and director of other companies, as well as member of the Tramways Trust Board, the State Bank of South Australia and the council of the University of Adelaide.
 He also served as president of the Adelaide Legacy Club, the South Australian Retail Furniture Association, the South Australian Playground Association and the South Australian Tree Planters Association.

-McLeay was nicknamed "Marrow Jack" for his prowess in vegetable-growing.

-Created a Knight Commander of the Order of St Michael and St George in 1962 for political and community services, McLeay had family members who carried on the tradition of political activism.
+Knight was created a Knight Commander of the Order of St Michael and St George in the Queen's New Years Honours of 1962 for political and community services.
+McLeay had family members who carried on the tradition of political activism.
 His brother George and his son John Jnr both served in the federal parliament, John Jnr having succeeded him in the electorate of Boothby.

-McLeay died in Adelaide after a short illness, predeceased by his wife, Lady Eileen.
+McLeay, who was nicknamed "Marrow Jack" for his prowess in vegetable-growing. died in Adelaide after a short illness.
+He had been predeceased by his wife, Eileen, Lady McLeay.
 A state funeral was held in his honour.